 - event \Elgg\Notifications\NotificationEvent instance that describes the notification event - subscriptions a list of subscriptions.
-See 'get', 'subscriptions' hook for details prepare, notification A high level hook of that can be used to alter an instance \Elgg\Notifications\Notification is before the Applies it sent user. to subscriptions and instant notifications.
-This hook is triggered before a more granular 'prepare', 'notification:<action>:<entity_type>:<entity_subtype>' and after 'send:before', 'notifications.
+See 'get', 'subscriptions' hook for details prepare, notification A high level hook that alter instance of can he used \Elgg\Notifications\Notification before user.
+Applies it is sent to the to subscriptions and instant notifications.
+This hook is triggered before a more granular 'prepare', 'notification:<action>:<entity_type>:<entity_subtype>' 'send:before', 'notifications.
 Hook handler should return an altered notification object.